ebinan92/GP_tomography/README.md

     ├── methods.py            # implementation of tomography methods

 ## Requirements(recommend).
- I have confirmed that it works with google colabratory(enable gpu)
+ I have confirmed that it works with google colaboratory(enable gpu)
 - python >= 3.7
 - pytorch >= 1.9